 The most urgent need for redesigning the system of personal identity codes is to ensure that sufficient personal identity codes are available.
 There are only a limited number of personal identity codes available per day and per gender, and it is estimated that primarily for people moving to Finland these codes will run out for certain dates in the next 2–3 years.
 To ensure that sufficient personal identity codes are available, additional characters will be introduced.

 Background of the redesign of the personal identity code system

-In its final report, the working group on redesigning the system of personal identity codes and on state-guaranteed identities proposed that from 2027 Finland should introduce a new form of personal identity code that would no longer indicate the person’s age, date of birth or sex, or other information on the individual.
+The term of the project in the Ministry of Finance is from 1 December 2020 to 31 December 2022.
+In its final report, the working group on redesigning the system of personal identity codes and on state-guaranteed identities that preceded this project proposed that, starting from 2027, Finland should introduce a new form of personal identity code that would no longer indicate the person’s age, date of birth or gender, or other information on the individual.

 Based on the consultation comments regarding the final report and on the further work carried out by officials at the Ministry of Finance, it is not considered possible to fully implement the working group’s proposals without alteration.
-Following the comments, the Ministry has focused on preparing more limited changes to the present format of the personal identity codes.
+Following the comments, the Ministry has focused on preparing more limited changes to the present format of the personal identity code.

-The comments drew attention strongly to significant operating and financial implications of the working group’s proposals.
-In the project that is now in progress the aims are being pursued in stages.
+The comments drew attention strongly to the significant operating and financial implications of the working group’s proposals.
+In the project that is now in progress, the aims are being pursued in stages.
 This should allow the impacts to be managed, and should give time for different parties to prepare for the various changes sufficiently in advance.